pooyavahidi/content/ai/neural_networks.md

 >
 > Note: We don't have $i$ for the bias term because the bias term is not connected to any neuron in the previous layer.
 It's just a constant term that is added to the weighted sum of the inputs.

-We can also write the logit in a simpler form as a dot product of the weight vector and the input feature vector.
+We can also write the Linear Transformation in a simpler form as a dot product of the weight vector and the input feature vector.

 $$z^{[1]}_1 = \vec{\mathbf{w}}_1^{[1]} \cdot \vec{\mathbf{x}} + b^{[1]}_1$$